MuhammedRasmin/python-projects/README.md

 Student

-Login with Roll No and Password
+1.Login with Roll No and Password

-View personal profile
+2.View personal profile

-Check marks for all subjects
+3.Check marks for all subjects

 ##Technology